fenestbuc/kubar-SCF/README.md

 ## Pioneering the Future of Supply Chain Finance

 As we reach the conclusion of this whitepaper, Kubar Protocol emerges as a beacon of innovation in the domain of supply chain finance.
-Our platform, a harmonious blend of blockchain technology with traditional financial systems, is set to redefine efficiency, transparency, and security in financial transactions.
+Kubar Protocol, pioneering the integration of blockchain technology with deep behavioral finance insights, is set to redefine not just the efficiency and transparency but the very accuracy of financial predictions in transactions.
+Our continuous development will further refine our AI/ML capabilities, ensuring even more precise behavioral predictions and fostering a new standard in supply chain finance.
 Kubar Protocol is poised for continuous evolution, adapting to the dynamic interplay between finance and technology.

 ## Future Development Roadmap